4 San

 was a belief among those who designed, built and

-lived in the homes that the size, layout and symbol
+lived in the homes that the size, layout, and both the symbol and experience of

 became challenged, mocked and ignored by the more